CMCE Lightning Elimination Protection units in Airports

 Traditional grounding systems and surge protectors help redirect energy, but they don’t stop the strike itself — and the risk of surge damage to connected systems remains.
 That’s where CMCE comes in.

-Why Oil & Gas, Mining, Telecom, and Data Centers Are Turning to CMCE for Lightning Protection
+Why Oil & Gas, Mining, Telecom, and Data Centers are Turning to the CMCE Lightning Protection Suppression Elimination Electric Field Compensator.

 Critical infrastructure is the backbone of modern life from powering cities and fueling industries to keep people connectedand data secured, systems like oil and gas facilities, telecommunications networks, and data centres play a vital role.but these essential operations face an often underestimated threat: Lightning.